Awardee Will be Recognized at Commencement, June 16

 This year’s winner, to be selected this spring, will also join 1998 winner Ann Rule, an internationally acclaimed crime author, and 1990 winner Norm Rice, the award’s first recipient and former mayor of Seattle.
 Rice attended Highline in 1968–69 and Rule in 1972–73.

 Other past recipients include Michele Pedicone, a respiratory care and allied health professor in New York, Angela Sheffey-Bogan, a principal at a local elementary school, Ezra Teshome, businessman and global humanitarian and Scott Crueger, an award-winning television photojournalist for KIRO-TV.
 Eligible nominees are former students who attended Highline five or more years ago (prior to the 2017–18 academic year).

 The college is looking for nominees who have made a significant contribution through community service, noteworthy professional achievement and/or recognized leadership.

 Nominations may be submitted by faculty, staff, students, alumni and friends of Highline.

 Nominees will be asked to submit a resume and personal profile questionnaire for review by a campus selection committee.
-The person selected will be asked to speak at Highline’s annual Spring Luncheon for staff and faculty and will be recognized later that evening at Highline’s commencement, June 17, 2021.
+The person selected will be recognized at Highline’s Commencement on June 16, 2022.

 Highline College Alumni Relations